The Real Business of “I Am Not Good Enough”

-As part of the Eight to Great commitment, I am not only spending an additional 30 days working on my physical health, but I am going to take the time to untangle some of the psychological messes I have made in my own brain matter…
+I am not only spending an additional 30 days working on my physical health, but I am going to take the time to untangle some of the psychological messes I have made in my own brain matter…

 Therefore, perhaps the most ridiculous posts in the three years of blogging are heading your way!

 So, I encourage you to look at what’s going on in your life… and join me in the journey… let’s get down to the root of our real life “businesses.”
 Are we in the “right” business?
 Or are we working in some shady business of “I Am Not Good Enough”?